Variational properties of the abstract subdifferential operator: The abstract subdifferential as an abstract monotone operator

 \section{The abstract subdifferential as an abstract monotone operator}

 This section is dedicated to the study of the abstract subdifferential of an L-convex function.
 Following we return to the definition of abstract monotonicity.
 From here onward we assume that the set $X$ is a Banach space. \begin{definition}[Abstract monotonicity~{\parencite[Eq.
-(1.1.8)]{FoundationsOfPallas1997}}] An operator $T: X \mto L$ is said to be abstract monotone with respect to $L$ if for any $x,y\in X$, $u\in T(x)$, $v\in T(y)$, $u(x) - u(y) + v(y) -v(x)\geq 0$.
+(1.1.8)]{FoundationsOfPallas1997}}] Let $L\subset \F{X}$ be a set of abstract linear functions.
+An operator $T: X \mto L$ is said to be $L-$abstract monotone with respect to $L$ if for any $x,y\in X$, $u\in T(x)$, $v\in T(y)$, $u(x) - u(y) + v(y) -v(x)\geq 0$.